 The “knuckles” help to identify a micro finger joint what is used to construct a miter joint.

-At Dura Supreme we take pride on our quality made products, and our many different cabinet doors and their construction are no exception.
+At Dura Supreme, we take pride in our quality made products, and our many different cabinet doors and their construction are no exception.
 They offer what you expect from a quality cabinet manufacturer, and a lasting beauty for years to come.

-Stay tuned for my final installment on our series of “Cabinetry Construction De-Constructed” in just a few weeks!
+Stay tuned for my final installment in our series about “Cabinetry Construction De-Constructed” in just a few weeks!

 Stacey Lindstrom the National Training Manager for Dura Supreme Cabinetry and blog author for the Dura Supreme Cabinetry Blog.

 Stacey Lindstrom is the National Training Manager for Dura Supreme Cabinetry.
-Stacey has a degree in interior design and over 25 years in the kitchen and Bath industry.
-She has worked in all kinds of business platforms, from small dealers to online design and sales, and has worked with 20.20 Design software since 1997.
+Stacey has a degree in interior design and over 30 years in the kitchen and Bath industry.
+She has worked in all kinds of business platforms, from small dealers to online design and sales and everything in between, and has worked with 20.20 Design software since 1997.
 Her first venture working with Dura Supreme Cabinets was way back in 1995, creating hand drawings for a dealer showroom.
-In the last 10 years, she has had her work showcased on episodes of Kitchen Crashers and Bath Crashers, as well as season 15 of Big Brother.
-As much as she loves designing spaces for clients, Stacey enjoys training and educating on product and design as well, and draws from her own expertise as well us blunders over the years to help Dura Supreme and its dealers.
+Over the years, she has had her work showcased on episodes of Kitchen Crashers and Bath Crashers, as well as season 15 of Big Brother.
+As much as she loves designing spaces for clients, Stacey enjoys training and educating on product and design as well, and draws from her own expertise with wins (and oopsies!) over the years to help Dura Supreme and its dealers.

 If you’re an authorized Dura Supreme Dealer, login here to view and save your favorites.